cedr1c-jr/cse15l-lab-reports/LabReport2.md

 Here is a screenshot of my code for StringServer.
 ![Image](StringServerCode.png)
 I only used one method to make StringServer, which is the handleRequest method.
 The handleRequest method is able to take a string and print it.
 The argument for this method is the url.
 It takes the url and splits it, making sure it turns the query into a string.
 It then adds that string to a string variable which keeps track of all the strings.
-I'm not sure what the last question is asking but I looked to the NumberServer file to help me write the code for this one.
+The "newMessage" variable stores the new message fro the query.
+It will completely change for each query.
+The "result" variable is a running record off all the messages added to the server.
+Each query will add the string for "newMessage" to "result".
 Just changing the counter which keeps track of an integer to a string.

 Here are two examples of the StringServer running.
 As you can see Michael Jackson's Speed Demon was playing while I was testing the server.
 ![Image](StringServer.png)